nickw07/windows-desktoptool-tkinter/README.md

 ## 📒 | Notes

 - The application was developed using Python 3.12 and PyCharm
-- It is designed specifically for Windows systems due to use of `wmi` and `pyautogui`
+- It is designed specifically for Windows systems

 ---